-The maternity leave laws and acts in the United States are like a box of chocolates.
+The federal and state government maternity leave laws in the United States are like a box of chocolates.

 You never know what you are going to get.
 You never know whether you qualify, what job protections you may have, and what your rights might be.

 There are federal maternity leave acts that apply to people across the United States but exclude certain classes of workers.
 There are state maternity leave laws that expand eligibility criteria but apply to employees working only in that specific state.

 There are state maternity leave laws that expand eligibility criteria but apply to employees working only in that specific state.